-In this paper we have introduced the usage of Scalable Video Coding in Content-Aware Networks for various use cases.
+In this paper we have introduced the usage of scalable video coding in content-aware networks for various use cases described in the paper.
 In particular, SVC is a promising tool for making the network aware of the actual content being delivered, i.e., when it comes to technical properties such as bit rate, frame rate, and spatial resolution.
-Furthermore, it allows for efficient and easy-to-use in-network adaptation due to the inherent structure of SVC.
-The goal of the ALICANTE project is to provide an advanced Media Ecosystem that enables the management of media services with respect to QoS and QoE on the one hand, while delivering the media content at dynamically adaptable bit rates to heterogeneous terminals on the other hand.
+Furthermore, it allows for efficient and easy-to-use innetwork adaptation due to the inherent structure of SVC.

 The use cases described in the paper indicate the advantages of using SVC and in-network adaptation and we highlight research challenges and open issues.
-However, as this work is in its early stage it lacks validation results for the scenarios and solutions proposed which remains part of our future work.
+However, as this work is in its early stage it lacks of validation results for the scenarios and solutions proposed which remains part of our future work.